gnyanesh-bangaru/lenet-5-in-pytorch/README.md

 To predict the class labels of the dataset (here, Handwritten Digits Images) on new data with respect to classes accurately.

 # Datasets

+MNIST (Handwritten Digits)
-The provided code will automatically extract the datasets from the module 'torchvision.datasets'
+The provided code will automatically extract the dataset from the module 'torchvision.datasets'

 # Requirements
 Python >= *3.0*